 Use of AI technologies in manufacturing

 The scope of production is extremely wide: this includes high-tech mechanical engineering, agricultural production, and the production of consumer goods.
-Therefore, there is room for all available AI technologies in this niche.
+Therefore, there is room for all available AI technologies in manufacturing.
 Let's name the main ones among them.

 Machine learning (ML)